 Osteoarthritis (OA) is a chronic condition that results from the degeneration of the cartilage that lines and protects the joints, allowing the bones to move freely in the joint without pain or friction.
 Also known as degenerative joint disease or degenerative arthritis, the loss of cartilage can lead to permanent joint damage, difficulty with walking and other movements, and chronic pain.

-Although anyone can suffer from OA, it is most common in adults over the age of 65, and typically develops as a normal byproduct of continuous wear and tear on the joints as a result of the aging process.
+Although anyone in Los Angeles can suffer from OA, it is most common in adults over the age of 65, and typically develops as a normal byproduct of continuous wear and tear on the joints as a result of the aging process.
 All joints are susceptible to osteoarthritis, but it typically affects the joints in the hands, fingers, knees, hips, and elbows.

 What Causes Osteoarthritis?